 What is Freekeh (pronounced freak-uh)?
 I am delighted that you asked.
-If you are not a wiz with the history of ancient grains nor have had the pleasure of a freekeh introduction, allow me to tell you a tale.
 The story goes that freekeh was created by accident nearly 2,000 years ago when a Middle Eastern village was attacked and the crop of young green wheat was set ablaze.
 Rather than sulking over the misfortune, the crafty villagers rubbed off the wheat chaff and cooked it, exclaiming "Eureka!"
 Freekeh was born.
 Today, freekeh is used in Northern Africa and the Middle East, and has recently ventured into Western food culture.

 Freekeh goes through a roasting process in its production creating a nutty, slightly smoky flavor.
 After the wheat is roasted, the grain is threshed or rubbed, giving this food its Arabic name "farik" meaning "to rub."
 Similar to the taste of barley, freekeh is an excellent source of fiber, plant-based protein, and nutrients.
 1/4 cup freekeh equals 6 grams protein, 20% Iron, 8% Zinc, 10% Folate, and 80% Manganese.